 Emanuel Schikaneder, who wrote the libretto for Die Zauberflöte, was a lifelong showman in the truest sense: singer, dancer, actor, musician, composer, director.
-He joined a traveling theatre group at age 18 and never looked back.
+He joined a travelling theatre group at age 18 and never looked back.
 At 26, he married the troupe's leading actress, Eleonore Arth, and before he turned 30, he was leading the company.
-Eleonore eventually left him because of his philandering and began dating Johann Friedel, who ran the Theater im Freihaus auf der Wieden, on the outskirts of Vienna.
+Eleonore eventually left him because he philandered and began dating Johann Friedel, who ran the Theater im Freihaus auf der Wieden, on the outskirts of Vienna.
 When Friedel died in 1789, Eleonore inherited the theatre, patched things up with Schikaneder, and the two began running the house together.
-It was there that Mozart developed his friendship with Schikaneder and his theatre troupe, and it was there that they mounted Mozart's greatest operatic success, The Magic Flute.
+It was there that Mozart developed his friendship with Schikaneder and his theatre troupe, and it was there that they mounted Mozart's most tremendous operatic success, The Magic Flute.

 It's Mozart Mostly

-Both Mozart and Schikaneder were Freemasons, although the latter was only a member for a short time, and the mystical themes of the group greatly inspired The Magic Flute, beginning with its opening three chords.
+Both Mozart and Schikaneder were Freemasons.
+However, the latter was only a member for a short time, and the mystical themes of the group greatly inspired The Magic Flute, beginning with its opening three chords.
 The number three is significant to Masons, and the chords echo the three knocks required to get into a Freemason meeting.
 The overture for the opera is also in the key of E-flat major, which has three flats.
-There are three Temples—to Reason, to Wisdom, and to Nature—to start the second act of the opera, and there are numerous other examples.
+There are three Temples—to Reason, to Wisdom, and to Nature—to start the opera's second act, and there are numerous other examples.
 The whole opera has even been seen as an allegory about the plight of Masons in Viennese society, with Empress Marie Theresa being the Queen and her son Joseph II as Tamino.

 The one place where the opera upends Mason doctrine is by making Pamina both an initiate and essential to Tamino's initiation.
-Women were forbidden from joining the Masons, but Mozart, in a mildly progressive move, didn't care.
+Women were forbidden from joining the Masons, but Mozart didn't care in a mildly progressive move.

 Audiences of all ages